Spata: Geography and economy

 Spata is situated in the middle of the Mesogeia plain, east of Mount Hymettus and west of the Aegean Sea coast.
 Athens International Airport ("Eleftherios Venizelos") covers the eastern portion of Spata.
 It is located southeast of Pallini, southwest of Rafina, west of Artemida and about 22 km east south east of Athens city center.

 The town proper is made up of residential neighborhoods.
 Farmland, mostly vineyards and olive groves, lie around.
 Retsina wine was the traditional cash crop of the whole area, complemented with olives and olive oil, figs, almonds, pistachios, and wheat.
 Nowadays viticulture is dwindling as a mass occupation, albeit supplanted by the emergence of many modern wineries that mostly specialize in vinifying the local Savatiano grape.
 The bulk of the grape and wine business is handled by the local co-operative.
 In 1995, the southern portion was committed to construction of the new Athens International Airport, which was completed in March 2001.
 The Attica Zoological Park, or "Attica Zoo", opened in May 2001 and is Athens' and Greece's largest zoo.

 Spata has five kindergartens, three elementary schools, two secondary schools, a police station, Post Office, several bank offices, and a junior football/soccer team, Aittitos (Invincible).
 The training facilities of AEK FC are also located there.

-The municipal unit of Spáta also incorporates various small exurbs: Agía Kyriakí (pop.
-886 in 2011), Neápoli (584), Ágios Ioánnis (284), Velanidiá (257), Christoúpolis (518), Foínikas (113), Étos Stéko (87), Ágios Nikólaos Boúra (195), and Ímeros Péfkos (211).
+The municipal unit of Spáta also incorporates various small exurbs: Agía Kyriakí, Neápoli, Ágios Ioánnis, Velanidiá, Christoúpolis, Foínikas, Étos Stéko, Ágios Nikólaos Boúra, and Ímeros Péfkos.

 History

 The area included the ancient Athenian demes of Erkhiá (Ερχιά), the birthplace of the historian and general Xenophon, and Kýthēros (Κύθηρος); a Mycenean cemetery was excavated at the southern edge of town by Panagiotis Stamatakis in the 1870s, the exhibits being hosted in the National Archaeological Museum of Athens.
 Evidence of small ancient settlements abound in the area, the most notable being the Neolithic fortified settlement on Zágani hill.
 Several of these were excavated during works for the airport and are being exhibited in the main airport building.

 Since the Middle Ages, Spata has been inhabited mainly by Arvanites.
 The town (then village) was re-populated by the medieval Tosk Albanian clan of Spata around the 15th century, after they emigrated from Epirus.
 It was named after John Spata, who was despot of Arta in the 14th century.
-His name delivers from Albanian shpatë (def. and pl. shpata).
-The Albanian term is borrowed from Latin.
+His name derives from Albanian shpatë (def. and pl. shpata).

 The patron saints of the town are Peter and Paul, celebrated on July 29 at the Byzantine chapel of the same name, located near the eastern edge of the town.
 The feast is accompanied by the medieval custom of the distribution of the stifado, a beef-and-onions stew cooked overnight in cauldrons and distributed to the faithful outside the chapel after Mass.